-The transport sector accounts for 40% of total fuel consumption and in this 90% is used for road transport.
-The state and central government are now adopting slow regulations and policies to promote the use of EVs.
+The transport sector accounts for 40% of total fuel consumption and in this, 90% is used for road transport.
+The state and central governments are now adopting slow regulations and policies to promote the use of EVs.
 Lack of public charging facilities is a major hurdle the EV industry faces while convincing prospective buyers.
 Most of the charging takes place either at work or at home.
 Electric vehicle charging infrastructure or EVCI needs to be increased as getting stranded with empty batteries.
-Successful transition to e mobility requires affordable, accessible and reliable EVCI.
+Successful transition to e-mobility requires affordable, accessible, and reliable EVCI.

 The government has followed international standards in developing an Indian specific standard called Bharat Charging.
 For the successful adoption of E-Mobility, the government has been adopting new regulations, incentives, and taxation policies.
 They must also take care of consumer education measures.
 Such initiatives are required to boost consumer confidence and increase partnership in developing electric vehicle charging infrastructure.
 Developing charging stations is a major challenge which the government will be taking initiative along with major players in the field.

 There are different types of charging infrastructure which is renewable charging hubs, charging stations in communities and charging stations in office sites.
 Developing such a charging infrastructure is indispensable to eliminate barriers in adopting EVs.
 EV solution providers can set up charging infrastructure on a company's campus for its employees or they can tie up with real estate developers to set up charging stations within their properties.
 The Government of India has drafted a plan to set up 2636 EV charging stations in 62 cities, including Chennai, across all states and union territories by 2023.
 The decision has inspired many private and state-owned power utilities industries to enter the business of improving charging infrastructure.